One of the more amusing stories I’ve come across in recent times is the idea that sugar is “a drug that is more rewarding and addictive than cocaine.”

 It’s not addictive in the same way as cocaine.

-As long as it’s accounted for in your daily carbohydrate budget, including some sugar in your diet isn’t going to have a big impact on your results one way or the other.
+As long as it’s accounted for in your daily carbohydrate budget, eating sugar isn’t going to have a big impact on your results one way or the other.

 SEE ALSO: THE FLAT BELLY CHEAT SHEET